Arpita4196/Distributed-Chat-System/Microservice-System/ReadMe_Microservice_System.md

 # Install Locust
 pip install locust

-# From the deploy folder - cd Distributed-Chat-System/Micriservice-System/deploy
+# From the Project folder - cd Distributed-Chat-System/Microservice-System
 # Skip this if Microservice system is already running
 docker compose -f docker-compose.yml up

-# In a new terminal (from project root) - cd Distributed-Chat-System/Micriservice-System
+# In a new terminal (from project root) - cd Distributed-Chat-System/Microservice-System
 locust -f load/locust/locustfile_http.py --host http://localhost:8080

 ### 🖥️ Open the Web UI